 - Direct contact with UWC constituents, leading individuals from around the UWC movement and thought leaders in the field of intercultural education

-UWC International recruits volunteer on an ongoing basis and volunteer opportunities would normally last 2-3 months or longer, 2-3 days/week with flexible hours.
+UWC International recruits volunteer on an ongoing basis and volunteer opportunities would normally last at least 2 months, 2-3 days/week with flexible hours.

 UWC International offers its volunteers lunch vouchers and compensation for travel on public transport within the London Oyster zone.

-Unfortunately, UWC International is not able to provide visas for nationals from outside the EU or EEA, and all applicants must be able to show that they have the right to do voluntary work in the UK for the duration of the commitment.
+Unfortunately, UWC International is not able to provide visas for nationals from outside the EU or EEA, and all applicants must be able to show that they have the right to do voluntary work in the UK or Germany for the duration of the commitment.
+However, if you wish to volunteer remotely, this can be done from wherever you may be.

 How to apply

-Please send your application including your CV, a cover letter expressing your interest, the skills you would bring and your availability (max.
-2 pages A4), as well as the names of at least two referees to firstname.lastname@example.org.
+Please complete this application form including your CV, a cover letter expressing your interest, the skills you would bring and your availability (max. two pages A4), as well as the names of at least two referees.

 If a placement is not available at the time your application is sent, we will keep your application on file and will contact you should the requirement for volunteers arise.